cameramann/Card-Game/README.md

 # Card Game
 This is a Card Matching Game project that was buit in VS using WinForms and C# with a connection to a local SQL Database.
-The Game contains a SignUp and a SignIn forms and in order to play you have to be signed in.
-To SignIn you first need to
+The Game contains a Sign-Up and a Sign-In forms and in order to play you have to be signed in.
+To Sign-In you first need to
 register an account.
-In order to register an account connect the solution to an SQL server with the suitable Table and then SignUp.
+In order to register an account connect the solution to an SQL server with the suitable Table and then Sign-Up.
-After that you can SignIn and start playing.
+After that you can Sign-In and start playing.